dhirajdatascientist/Flask_CDLC/Dockers/Dockers(L1).md

 10. **Scaling:** Docker makes it easier to increase or decrease the number of software instances.
     - **Example:** A news website handling increased traffic by running additional containers during high-traffic events.

+## Why Docker?

+Docker lets you pack your software, with all its needed parts, into a box (called a container) and run it reliably anywhere - on your laptop, or on many servers in a data center.
+This makes sharing, testing, and deploying software way easier and solves the problem of "it works on my machine" by making sure it works the same on every machine.
+So, it helps developers and IT teams make software faster and run it without surprises.